 So, have your holiday treats, but practice mindful eating -- sit down, slow down, listen to your body and savor your food.
 Practicing mindful eating can help with weight maintenance.
 Try taking a moment to pause and breathe between bites, and then decide if the third cookie still has the same appeal.
 (9)

 And don’t show up to the party ravenous – recipe for disaster.
 Try a fiber and protein rich snack an hour beforehand.
 An apple with a spoonful of peanut butter will work.
 (10)

 Lay off the Booze.

-Taking in excessive calories at the bar can lead to weight gain.
-Plus, it makes it harder to continue ‘mind’ful eating when the mind is saturated with alcohol.
+Going overboard at the bar can make it harder to continue ‘mind’ful eating when the mind is saturated with alcohol.

 Nurse your drink and take sips of water in between.
-Ladies, stick to one drink per day, and men, aim for two drinks per day.
+Ladies, aimt to stick to an average of one drink per day, and men, aim for two drinks per day.
 That’s 12 oz. of beer, 5 oz. of wine or 1.5 oz. of vodka for each serving, according to the Dietary Guidelines for Americans.

 Bonus: You’ll feel like a million bucks the next morning.
 (11, 12)

 1. Holiday Stress.
 American Psychological Association. https://www.apa.org/news/press/releases/2006/12/holiday-stress.pdf.
 Published December 12, 2006.
 Accessed November 30, 2017.